panemu/ngx-panemu-table/projects/demo/src/app/doc/introduction/index.md

   - `*CellExpansionPage`.
 - Sticky column, header and footer.
 The footer usage example can be seen in `*VirtualScrollPage`.
 - Cell colspan and rowspan.
 See `*CellSpanningPage`.
 - Export to CSV.
-See `PanemuTableController.getcsvdata` .
+See `PanemuTableController.getCsvData`.
 - Handle huge data using [virtual scroll](usages/virtual-scroll).
 Now it doesn't support variable row height.
 But it will in the future.

 This is a quick demo of `PanemuTableComponent`, `PanemuPaginationComponent`, `PanemuQueryComponent` and `PanemuSettingComponent`.